Harvey Guzzini Arc floor lamp – Catalogue pictures with different lampshades

 Year of production ending: 1976

-This lamp is very exceptional, it got a built-in ashtray, designed by Luigi Massoni and made in many colours.
+The Arc floor lamp is very exceptional, it got a built-in ashtray, designed by Luigi Massoni.
+It exists in many colours.

 Harvey Guzzini Full